Dealer Licensing in South Dakota

 Renewing Your SD Dealer License

 The paper version of your South Dakota car dealer license is valid for 5 years.
-HOWEVER, you must renew your credentials annually.
+HOWEVER, you must renew your credentials every year.

-The DMV will mail you a License Renewal Notice and Billing before your license’s expiration date.
+The Motor Vehicles Division will mail you a License Renewal Notice and Billing before your license’s expiration date.
 To renew your license, take the completed notice and $175 dealer license renewal fee to the county treasurer’s office in the county your business is located.